-- 1. Although the study units are registered separately, the study units within a module are coherent and should be taken together as much as possible. - 2.
-Passing study units of the lowest unfinished academic year shall be prioritised - 3.
-For the benefit of the student's study progress and to avoid (further) delays, students who have to redo (parts of) a module are not allowed to participate in more than 18 ECs of study units without a study plan that is developed in consultation with the study adviser and approved by the programme coordinator. - 4.
+- 1. Although the study units are registered separately, the study units within a module are coherent and priority should be given to study units supporting the project.. - 2.
+Passing study units of the lowest unfinished academic year shall be prioritised unless discussed otherwise with the study adviser. - 3.
+For the benefit of the student's study progress and to avoid (further) delays, students who have to redo (parts of) a module (B-ME UT) or semester (B-ME UT/VU) are not allowed to participate in more than 18 (B-ME UT) respectively 36 (B-ME UT/VU) ECs of study units without a study plan that is developed in consultation with the study adviser and approved by the programme coordinator. - 4.
 It is not allowed to enrol in two projects in the same quartile (B-ME UT) or semester (B-ME UT/VU).
 Exceptions can be granted by the examination board, based upon a study plan approved by the study advisor.